JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-dynamic-custom-rules.markdown

 Next, let's see what happens if I have more usage than allowed by the `RuleRateLimit`:

-{% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/01/appgw-and-rule-updater/appgw-ratelimit.gif" %}
+{% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/01/appgw-and-dynamic-custom-rules/appgw-ratelimit.gif" %}

-Rate limiting is a good safety mechanism which blocks traffic if needed.
+If the usage was above the configured threshold, rate limiting started blocking traffic in order to protect our application.
+You can think of it as safety mechanism in this scenario.

 ---

-For the `RuleGeoDeny` rule we'll use slightly different approach since it's not enabled all the time.
+For the `RuleGeoDeny` rule we'll use slightly different approach since it's not set to block the traffic all the time.
-We can enable it if we notice that we're under attack.
+We can change it to block traffic it if we notice that we're under some kind of attack or suspicious activity.
-It will block traffic coming from countries that are not in the _allowed country list_.
+It will then block traffic coming from countries that are not in the _allowed country list_.

-You can enable or disable this rule either directly from the Azure Portal or by using automation.
+You can change this rule either directly from the Azure Portal or by using automation.

-Here is the script that can be used to enable or disable the `RuleGeoDeny` rule:
+Here is the script that can be used to change the action of the `RuleGeoDeny` rule:

 ```powershell
 Param (